Background pattern

 The recommended dose is 2 ml per day (1 ml every 12 hours).

-- The hair and scalp must be completely dry when applying the product.
+• The hair and scalp must be completely dry before applying the product.

-- Extend the amount of solution with the fingertips over the area to be treated, starting from the center of the same.
-Do not apply to other areas of the body.
+• Spread the amount of solution with your fingertips over the area to be treated, starting from the center of the area.
+Do not apply it to other areas of the body.

-- Do not use a hand dryer to speed up the drying of the product.
+• Do not use a hair dryer to accelerate the drying of the product.

-- The daily dose will not exceed 2 ml, regardless of the extent of the bald area to be treated.
+• The daily dose will not exceed 2 ml, regardless of the extent of the hairless area to be treated.

 Your doctor or pharmacist will indicate the duration of your treatment with Lacovin.
-Do not discontinue treatment prematurely, as there are data indicating that if you discontinue treatment for 3-4 months, you may return to your initial state of alopecia before starting treatment.
+Do not discontinue treatment prematurely, as there are data indicating that if you discontinue treatment for 3-4 months, you may return to the initial state of alopecia you had before starting treatment.

-Lacovin is not recommended for use in patients over 65 years old, as no studies have been conducted in this age group.
+Lacovin is not recommended for use in people over 65 years old, as no studies have been conducted in this population.

 If you use more Lacovin than you should